-Not all chemical vapors found in homes are coming from the groundwater.
+Not all chemical vapors found in homes or businesses are coming from the groundwater.
 For example, a number of commercially available products contain trichloroethene (TCE), the primary contaminant of concern in the groundwater.
 The use or storage of these products in homes or attached garages can cause these chemicals to be detected during the air sampling.

-Indoor sources of chemicals could cause the Air Force to install a Vapor Intrusion Mitigation System in a home that does not need one.
+Indoor sources of chemicals could cause the Air Force to install a Vapor Intrusion Mitigation System in a home or building that does not need one.
 Please carefully read the labels of products inside your home to see if they contain TCE.
 Products in your home containing this chemical could affect the sampling results.
-The products that most likely contain this chemical are typically found in metal tubes, aerosol cans, or glass containers.
+The products most likely to contain this chemical are typically found in metal tubes, aerosol cans, or glass containers.

 Gun care products: Some commercially available gun cleaners and other gun care products can contain chlorinated solvents, such as TCE.

 Electrical cleaners and degreasers: Chlorinated solvents are common in electrical cleaners, because they evaporate quickly and are not flammable.
 Check the label of any aerosol electrical degreaser or cleaner.